palashpdeka/IndiaYouthCare/README.md

 1. Install "python" and "mysql" in your system.

-2. To work in a virtual environment-
+2. To create a virtual environment-
 > python -m venv virtual_env_name

 3. To work on virtual env (for windows)-